MathewHDYT/Godot-Data-Manager/README.md

 ### Change File Path method
 **What it does:**
-Moves the file location of a registered file to the new directory and returns true if it succeded.
+Changes the file location of the given file to the new directory and returns an integer representing the GlobalScope Error Enum (see [Possible Errors](#possible-errors)), showing wheter and how changing the file path failed.

 **How to call it:**
 - ```FileName``` is the name without extension we have given the registered file and want to move now